P0CC2

 7. 7

-Replace and recode the cylinder 10 injector if return flow or balance test confirms it is out of specification.
+Replace and recode the cylinder 10 injector only if testing confirms it is out of specification.

 Related powertrain codes